 Maps are essential to my holiday survival.
 Maps and holiday planning go hand in hand.
 Hours can be wasted planning routes from one location to another.
 Taking in as many locations on the way.
 I always make sure I have a map that is not reliant on being online.
 There is nothing worse that being in a strange city and lost with no means to figure out where you are.
 It is always at this time that there are no taxi’s wanting to charge you the earth.
 While the maps found in hotel receptions are useful I always try to find a decent to scale map for getting around.
 The pretty maps are great for souvenirs but aren’t so great for finding your way.
 I always look for locations on a map and then try to find information about them online and in guidebooks.

 Yes I know, Instagram, but it is useful!
 I love to search hashtags on where I am headed.
 Use the geolocation or attraction as a hashtag and see what you get.
 You will always be surprised what little corners people have discovered and photographed and are worth looking out.
-Why not pop over to instagram and explore Suzanne Easton Photography for my wildlife images and Meandering Wild for my travel adventures.
+Why not pop over to instagram and explore Meandering Wild.